balderdashy/sails-docs/reference/sails.sockets/sails.sockets.blast.md

 // Client-side -- subscribe to all "message" events socket.on('message', function(data) {console.log("Global message: ", data.msg)});
 ```

+### Notes
+> + The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.
+Be sure and ensure `req.isSocket == true` before using `req.socket` with this method.

 <docmeta name="uniqueID" value="sailssocketsblast345475">
 <docmeta name="displayName" value="sails.sockets.blast()">